AllenNeuralDynamics/aind-analysis-job-dispatch/README.md

 # aind-analysis-job-dispatch

-This repository contains a **job dispatcher** that creates standardized job input models for large-scale data analysis workflows.
+This repository contains a **job dispatcher** that creates standardized analysis dispatch models for large-scale data analysis workflows.
 It's designed to query a metadata database, locate relevant data assets in cloud storage, and prepare them for parallel processing by analysis workers.

 ## What it does

 The job dispatcher:
 1. **Queries** a metadata database to find datasets matching your criteria
 2. **Locates** the corresponding data files in S3 cloud storage
-3. **Creates** standardized job input models containing file locations and metadata
+3. **Creates** standardized analysis dispatch models containing file locations and metadata
 4. **Distributes** these jobs across multiple parallel workers for efficient processing

 ## Key Concepts

-- **Job Input Model**: A standardized JSON structure (`AnalysisDispatchModel`) that contains all the information needed to process a dataset, including S3 file locations, asset IDs, and analysis parameters.
+- **Analysis Dispatch Model**: A standardized JSON structure (`AnalysisDispatchModel`) that contains all the information needed to process a dataset, including S3 file locations, asset IDs, and analysis parameters.

 - **Data Asset**: A collection of related files (e.g., experimental recordings, processed data) stored in cloud storage with associated metadata.